 "Real estate crowdfunding in Spain has raised a financial value of €171.77 million," says Jan Vecerka, BrikkApp CEO, who explains that, “The average capital raised per crowdfunding project comes up to €338,000, but we must consider the fact that the full project finances are much bigger, and crowdfunding represents only a tiny fraction of the funding.”

-BrikkApp expects good future prospects for this shared investment vehicle: “Real Estate Crowdfunding is a very recent form of property investing, which has huge potential.
+BrikkApp expects solid prospects for this shared investment vehicle: “Real estate crowdfunding is a very recent form of property investing, which has huge potential.
 Although the Spanish market has recently undergone difficult times, including the financial crisis, every crisis brings new opportunities.
 After 2016, there has been a growth of new platforms and some of them have become influential players in the European real estate crowdfunding market since then.”
 They also underline a fact that helps to understand the growth of this investment vehicle:

 BrikkApp maintains an optimistic outlook, even with the current coronavirus crisis.
-They argues that, “In comparison with other investment forms, the real estate sector maintains its stability in the long term.
+They argue that “In comparison with other forms of investment, the real estate sector maintains its stability in the long term.
 Stocks, for example, have greater volatility and are much more affected by a financial crisis.”